-- Crack the eggs, and add to a clean bowl.
-Add some seasoning powder to the cracked eggs.
-Also add a dash of crush red pepper, thyme, some black pepper, and salt.
-Beat the egg and set aside.
+- Break eggs into a clean bowl.
+Add some seasoning powder to the eggs, a dash of crush red pepper, thyme, some black pepper, and salt.
+Beat/mix and set aside.

 - Place a pan on the stove, turn the heat to low and allow the pan to warm up.
 Add oil, allow the oil to heat up and then add the vegetables (onions, tomatoes, garlic, and bell pepper).
-Sauté each vegetable for 2 minutes as you add them in.
+Sauté vegetables for 3 minutes – 5.
 Then add the eggs, sprinkle the green onions on the eggs.
 Gently scramble the eggs for 3-4 minutes on low – medium heat or fully cooked and firm.
 Scoop into a clean plate to stop from further cooking.

-- Turn clean sandwich toaster on; lay bread on a cutting board; trim off the brown edges of the bread if so desired.
+- Turn your clean sandwich toaster on; lay bread on a cutting board; trim off the brown edges of the bread if so desired.
 (I usually do not do this every time.
-Gently use a kitchen brush (or your hand) and spread the olive oil on all the sides of the bread.
+Gently use a kitchen brush (or your hand) and spread the olive oil on both sides of the bread.
 You can also use an oil spray instead.

 - As soon as the toaster switches from red to green, the sandwich is fully cooked; remove the toast, place on a clean plate and serve by itself, with fresh fruits, with tea, or coffee.
-Feel free to drizzle some original maple syrup and enjoy your delicious and nutritious Nigerian breakfast toast.
+You can drizzle some original maple syrup on this toast.
+Enjoy your delicious and nutritious Nigerian breakfast toast.
 This recipe serves 3 persons or 6 children.

 You can use only egg white if so desired, and this sandwich would still taste delicious.

 Also, add some fresh spinach (about ½ a cup) to the egg for some green goodness.

 You can also add cheese (I do not like adding cheeses to this).